FarronF/limerick-council-meetings/meetings/2018/06/15-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 2nd May 2018.md

 sewerage treatment plant to cater for additional connections.
 It was also stated that there is

-a need for social housing in the village.---
+a need for social housing in the village.
+---
 7

 The Motion was seconded by Councillor Foley.